randseay/randseay.github.io/_posts/case-studies/2012-10-10-green-gallop.markdown

 ---
 layout: post
 title: "Green Gallop 2012"
-type: case
 date: 2012-10-10 11:31:21
 author: Rand Seay
 permalink: /case/green-gallop-2012
-categories: Work Campaign
+categories: Case
+tags: [Campaign]
 deck: "The University of North Dakota celebrates Homecoming with an annual Spirit Run called the Green Gallop.
 The old branding was thrown out the window and the rest is history."
 ---

 The University of North Dakota Homecoming Spirit Run was a 1.5 mile, 5K, and 10K family walk/run hosted by the UND Wellness Center.
-In this project I worked closely with the event coordinator, and handled nearly all the design work associated with it.
+In this project I worked closely with the event coordinator, and handled nearly all<!--more--> the design work associated with it.
 This included developing the logo and branding the entire event.
 On the print side there were posters, flyers, table tents, route maps, handouts, T-shirts, and banners, including a parade banner and Start and Finish Banners.
 The Spirit Run was also promoted campus-wide using screens, web sliders, and both the Health & Wellness Unit and the Wellness Center Facebook page with customized Cover design.
 The event was very successful, and well, looked good.

 The logo design